stuerp/foo_midi/docs/README.md

 ### FluidSynth (Optional)

 This player is a wrapper for the [FluidSynth](https://www.fluidsynth.org/) library.
-You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path the Preferences dialog to use it.
+You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path in the Preferences dialog to use it.

 It requires an SF2, SF2Pack, SFZ or SF3 soundfont or a DLS-compatible wave set to provide the instrument samples.
 See [Sound Fonts](#sound-fonts).

+#### Configuration file

+You can use a text file to specify FluidSynth settings.
+The file must have the following format:

+- Empty lines and comment lines starting with a '#' character are ignored.
+- Each line contains one setting in the following format: `name` *spaces* `value`.
+- Settings with invalid values are ignored.
+- Any valid setting will override the foo_midi defaults and the values set in the Preferences.

+Refer to [FluidSettings](https://www.fluidsynth.org/api/fluidsettings.xml) for the available settings.

+Specify the path to the file on the **MIDI Player / Paths** preferences page.
+An example file is included in the component directory.

 ### Secret Sauce (Optional)